-In studies where EXPAREL was injected into the wound, the most common side effects were nausea, constipation, and vomiting.
+In studies in adults where EXPAREL was injected into a wound, the most common side effects were nausea, constipation, and vomiting.

-In studies where EXPAREL was injected near a nerve, the most common side effects were nausea, fever, and constipation.
+In studies in adults where EXPAREL was injected near a nerve, the most common side effects were nausea, fever, and constipation.

-EXPAREL is not recommended to be used in patients younger than 18 years old or in pregnant women.
+EXPAREL is not recommended to be used in patients younger than 6 years old for injection into the wound, for patients younger than 18 years old for injection near a nerve, and/or in pregnant women.

-Tell your healthcare provider if you have liver disease, since this may affect how the active ingredient (bupivacaine) in EXPAREL is eliminated from your body.
+Tell your health care provider if you or your child has liver disease, since this may affect how the active ingredient (bupivacaine) in EXPAREL is eliminated from the body.

 EXPAREL should not be injected into the spine, joints, or veins.